agiledigital-labs/tilt-restart-operator/README.md

 # Restart Operator

-Restarts a resource its dependency also restarts.
+Restarts a resource when its dependencies restart.

 Example usage: